HHS/OAH Replicating effective programs to prevent teen pregnancy

 - Motivational Interviewing

 UT Teen Health brings training, technical assistance, and support to many organizations to enable them to better implement evidence-based TPP programs for the youth they serve.

 Supporting foster care and systems-involved youth to prevent teen pregnancy

 UT Teen Health was awarded a federal grant from the Office of Adolescent Health that focused on innovative strategies to promote healthy relationships for systems-involved youth ages 10-15.
 As a result, Need to Know-Youth (N2K-Y) was created.
 The curriculum is trauma-informed to ensure that youth are in a safe and supportive environment as they discuss topics such as values, letting go of baggage and focusing on the future, abstinence and contraception, STDs, risky behaviors and the law, recognizing abusive relationships and characteristics of healthy relationships.
 In addition, there is a presentation for caregivers of youth (N2K-C) to assist with communication and bolster the role of a trusted adult in their lives.

 The sexual risk avoidance education project partners with schools and community agencies to deliver relationships curricula that is medically accurate and age appropriate, promotes positive youth development, and teaches risk avoidance skills for middle and high school aged youth.
 In addition, this project builds community linkages and support for youth by working with a parent advisory board and youth leadership council.

 Project Y.E.S.
 (Youth Empowerment and Support)

-Project YES is a partnership with the San Antonio Metro Health Department and Stony Brook University to provide an evidence-based, online course for adolescents that may be suffering from anxiety and stress.
-The program has been shown to decrease these symptoms by 50% for 9 months, and is currently being adapted for use in the San Antonio area.
-It will be available in English and Spanish.
-More coming soon!!
+Project YES is a partnership with the San Antonio Metro Health Department and Stony Brook University to provide evidence-based, online modules for adolescents that may be suffering from anxiety and stress.
+The program has been shown to decrease these symptoms by 50% for 9 months.
+It is available in English and Spanish.